-In each dose group (in Cohorts A1-A5) two people will be dosed first (one will receive ABI-6250, and one will receive placebo).
-The rest of the cohort will be dosed only if there are no safety concerns after 24 hours of monitoring.
-In the rest of each cohort, 5 people will receive ABI-6250 and 1 will receive placebo.
-Whether you receive active investigational medicine (ABI-6250) or placebo will be assigned randomly (by chance).
-You will have a 6 out of 8 (75 %) chance of receiving ABI-6250.
-All doses will be given while you are fasted (no food only water).
+In each dose group (in Cohorts A1-A5) two people will be dosed first (one will receive ABI-1179 and one will receive placebo).
+The rest of the group will be dosed only if there are no safety concerns after 24 hours of monitoring.
+In the rest of each dose group, 5 people will receive ABI-1179 and 1 will receive placebo.
+Whether you receive active investigational medicine (ABI-1179) or placebo will be assigned randomly (by chance).
+You will have a 6 out of 8 (75 %) chance of receiving ABI-1179.